MaorBer/Monopoly_Game/README.md

 ## Overview

 This project is a C++ implementation of the classic board game Monopoly, designed to run on a console and utilize the Qt framework for a graphical user interface (GUI).
 It supports 2 to 8 players and includes functionalities such as rolling dice, buying properties, and handling player interactions.
+Final Project in System Programming 2 course in Ariel University.

 ## Features